Step by step tutorials

 1. Upload the edited file to R by running the following function in the terminal:

-file_name <- read.csv(file, # File name or full file path
+example_vars <- read.csv(file_name, # File name or full file path

 ...) # Additional arguments